Run KOfam HMMs on an anvi'o contigs database.

 Essentially, this program uses the KEGG database to annotate functions and metabolic pathways in a contigs-db.
 More specifically, anvi-run-kegg-kofams annotates a contigs-db with HMM hits from KOfam, a database of KEGG Orthologs (KOs).
 You must set up these HMMs on your computer using anvi-setup-kegg-kofams before you can use this program.

-Briefly, what this program does is extract all the gene calls from the contigs-db and checks each one for hits to the KOfam HMM profiles in your kegg-db.
+1) Run an HMM search against KOfam Briefly, what this program does is extract all the gene calls from the contigs-db and checks each one for hits to the KOfam HMM profiles in your kegg-data.
 This can be time-consuming given that the number of HMM profiles is quite large, even more so if the number of genes in the contigs-db is also large.
 Multi-threading is a good idea if you have the computational capability to do so.

-Many HMM hits will be found, most of them weak.
-The weak hits will by default be eliminated according to the score thresholds provided by KEGG; that is, only hits with scores above the threshold for a given KO profile will be annotated in the contigs-db.
+2) Eliminate weak hits based on bitscore Many HMM hits will be found, most of them weak.
+The weak hits will by default be eliminated according to the bitscore thresholds provided by KEGG; that is, hits with bitscores below the threshold for a given KO profile will be discarded, and those with bitscores above the threshold will be annotated in the contigs-db.
 It is perfectly normal to notice that the number of raw hits found is many, many times larger than the number of annotated KO hits in your database.

 anvi-run-kegg-kofams -c CONTIGS.db